Battle of Sirte (2011): First opposition attack repelled

 By the evening of the 16th, opposition forces again pulled back from the city after a day of fierce, chaotic street fighting, seemingly contradicting the earlier report by the claimed opposition spokesman from Sirte.
 The support the opposition had expected from Sirte's residents had not materialized, and loyalist forces had put up stronger resistance than anticipated.

 On 17 September anti-Gaddafi fighters renewed their offensive.
-Sirte's interim representative in the NTC said he had information that "there is no full control over Sirte" by either side, with parts of the city remaining under loyalist control and other parts of the city being taken by opposition fighters.
+Sirte's interim representative in the NTC said he had information that "there is no full control over Sirte" by either side, with parts of the city remaining under loyalist control and other parts being taken by opposition fighters.
 At least three anti-Gaddafi fighters were killed in the fighting, and many wounded were evacuated to a field hospital set up at a gas station on the outskirts of Sirte.

 On the eastern front, Al Jazeera reported anti-Gaddafi forces were still struggling to advance.
 A correspondent in Ras Lanuf said many villages that anti-Gaddafi fighters had entered were found to be deserted, suggesting that their inhabitants had been persuaded to flee by pro-Gaddafi elements.

 Later, opposition forces stated that they had captured the city's airport, which they had already claimed to have done one day earlier.
 An opposition fighter, who was returning from the frontline, stated that NTC forces did not control even 5% of the city, and contradicted his officers' claims of the airport takeover by saying that the NTC forces were only able to enter enemy territory by day and had to pull back at night.
 Later, it was confirmed that the airport was still in loyalist hands.

 On 18 September opposition forces made another incursion into Sirte, but by dusk, had once again retreated to the city's outskirts.